SSWConsulting/SSW.People.Profiles/Stephen-Carter/Stephen-Carter.md

 *   Leading delivery of a rail infrastructure fault management system

 *   Leading delivery of a rail works planning system
-*   Leading delivery of a rail sa fety observations system
+*   Leading delivery of a rail safety observations system
 *   Leading delivery of an asset geospatial data service

 *   Senior Software Engineer migrating 80+ applications into a single network
 *   Senior Software Engineer developing CMS applications in a digital agency environmentStephen cut his teeth developing systems in Microsoft Access and Visual Basic for Applications (VBA) in the 1990's for Police, Education, Transport and Utilities.
 In 2012 he migrated numerous Access applications during a network consolidation project for a major Victorian public transport franchisee.
 In 2016 he migrated data from an Access database to SQL Server, keeping Access as the frontend and modifying the VBA codebase to work with the new SQL backend.

 Stephen believes we are on the crest of another technological revolution with the release of Microsoft’s HoloLens, and he is champing at the bit to explore the world of mixed reality and to share his learnings with developers, business, and enthusiasts alike.
-He is working on developing a proof of concept application for HoloLens using object recognition with potenital applications in asset management and maintenance.
+He is working on developing a proof of concept application for HoloLens using object recognition with potential applications in asset management and maintenance.

    In his spare time, Stephen enjoys martial arts, mountain biking, playing bass guitar, photography, cooking and travelling.